odewahn/computational-publishing/readme.md

 ### LaunchBot: Lowering the Barriers to Entry for Computational Publishing

-As the previous section illustrates, the Jupyter Notebook application is just one part of the overall publishing process.
-To be effective, a user must also understand git and GitHub, dependency management, and other disjointed tools.
+As the previous section illustrates, the Jupyter Notebook application itself is just one part of the overall publishing process.
+To be effective, a user must also understand git and GitHub, dependency management, and a variety of other disjointed tools.

-O'Reilly has been incubating a new tool called [LaunchBot](https://launchbot.io/) to help lower these barriers to entry.
+I've been incubating a new tool at O'Reilly called [LaunchBot](https://launchbot.io/) to help lower these barriers to entry.
 Launchbot is a desktop client that provides three essential services:

 * Discovery.
 People creating content can easily list their projects in a central index to make the discoverable.
 A project is just a git repository with a Dockerfile that describes the machine image.
 The Dockerfile also needs a few [labels that LaunchBot uses when starting the project](http://launchbot.io/docs/tutorial/publishing-content-to-launchbot/).
 * Git functionality.
 LaunchBot enables users to easily clone and manage content projects.
 Once cloned, the UI supports the essential git workflow of branching, committing (or stashing), and pulling and pushing to remote repositories.